moodlehq/moodle-performance-comparison/README.md

-Set of tools to compare Moodle test plan runs using different hardwares and configurations and compare results.
+Tools to compare Moodle test plan runs using different hardwares and configurations and compare results.

-WARNING: Work in progress!!
-I only pushed it to upstream to prevent losing code and test the Moodle test plan generation side.
+Most of the code comes from Sam Hemelryk's tool (https://github.com/samhemelryk/moodle-jmeter-perfcomp) this is an adaptation to run Moodle's *tool_generator* test plans.

 ## Requirements
 * JMeter - http://jmeter.apache.org/